 The Information Technology (IT) bachelor's degree program equips you with the understanding of core information technologies and how they can be used in practical applications.
 You will understand how people use technology and revolutionize the role IT plays in changing the way that individuals live, work, and engage with the world.

 - Application Development

 - IT Project Management

 - Tech Start-Up Entrepreneur

 - Cyber Security Analyst

 - Enterprise Architect

-Recommended Academic Plans provide the possible order of courses students might follow as they pursue a particular degree.
-RAPs are proposed schedules only.
+Suggested Academic Plans provide the possible order of courses students might follow as they pursue a particular degree.
+SAPs are proposed schedules only.
 Individual student's schedules might look different if -- in consultation with an academic adviser -- the student has created a different plan.
-Care should be taken when changing the order of courses, as the RAP takes into account prerequisites and course controls.
-Changing the other of a RAP might be in the student's best interests and can occur with an adviser's guidance.
-For the final work regarding the courses needed for graduation in a particular major, all students should consult the University Bulletin and their degree audit.
+Care should be taken when changing the order of courses, as the SAP takes into account prerequisites and course controls.
+Changing the other of a SAP might be in the student's best interests and can occur with an adviser's guidance.
+For the final work regarding the courses needed for graduation in a particular major, all students should consult the University Bulletin.

 Students who began studying at Penn State summer 2018 or later should refer to the new suggested academic plans.